 It’s important to wrap up the interview on a positive note.
 Managers can show that the nurses’ concerns and opinions are understood and valid by summarizing the main reasons they gave for staying or potentially leaving the organization.
 The Society for Human Resource Management recommends something along these lines: “Let me summarize what I heard you say about the reasons you stay at [Organization Name] as well as reasons you might leave.
 Then, let’s develop a plan to make this the best place for you to work.”

-With just these 6 stay interview questions for nurses and less than a half hour of time, managers can uncover a goldmine of valuable information.
-Sullivan suggests holding interviews once a year, during a slow period, and preferably within weeks of each other.
-That way, leaders can take what they’ve learned and implement solutions around that information in swiftly.
+Managers can uncover a goldmine of valuable and actionable information with these six stay interview questions and less than 30 minutes per staff member.
+Sullivan suggests holding interviews once a year, during a slow period; that way, leaders can quickly take what they’ve learned and implement solutions around that information.